-Day 1 – Launch/River Day: Depart in the Wet Planet van for the Pine Bar launch on the Salmon River about 8AM.
+Day 1 – Launch/River Day: Depart in the Bus to the Pine Bar launch on the Salmon River about 8AM.
 Meet the Winding Waters team at the launch.
 We’ll spend the day warming up for the rapids downstream by practicing in the pool and eddy lines, as well as running Pine Bar Rapid.
 After a day of instruction and river running, arrive to a camp set-up by the Winding Waters guides.
 For many participants, the time spent at camp is as enjoyable as the time spent floating on the river.
 Relax at the river’s edge on the white sand beaches while your guide team prepares a delicious, healthy dinner.
 In the evening, enjoy campfires (weather permitting), songs, and stories.

 Day 2 – River Day: We’ll begin our river journey today.
 The river starts with easy rapids and a big water feel.
 You’ll get a chance to find your rhythm while working with your instructors in the flat water and class II rapids.
 Depending on water levels, we may camp near Cliff Rapids to take advantage of a fun play wave.